 Pasque Flower … buy it as a tea.
 Great for anxiety, nervousness, insomnia and weepiness.

 Tang Kuei … the Chinese call this the Queen of Herbs and they have been using it for women’s ailments for around 2,000 years.
-This article by Dr Michale Wayne is terrific …
+Read this article by Dr Michael Wayne’ it’s terrific…

 Oestrogen creams … apply a small amount, usually to the inside of the thigh.
 This worked for me as did the Progesterone Cream.